Fisher Ridge Cave System

 The Fisher Ridge Cave System is a cave system located in Hart County, Kentucky, United States, near Mammoth Cave National Park.
-As of November 2019 it had been mapped to a length of 130.001 mi, making it the fifth-longest cave in the United States and the tenth-longest in the world.
+As of November 2019 it had been mapped to a length of 130.001 mi, making it the fifth-longest cave in the United States and the eleventh-longest in the world.

 Discovery

 The earliest visitors to the Fisher Ridge Cave System were Archaic Native Americans who explored the cave.
 They scratched a lattice or checkerboard pattern onto a large breakdown boulder.
 Pieces of charcoal from a cane torch dated to approximately 3000 BCE and footprints were also found in the cave.
 Prehistoric explorers of the cave likely used a different entrance from the ones that are known now, particularly given that the only known natural entrance to the cave is a low wet crawl, but it is not clear which entrance may have been used and it may no longer exist.

 The cave was rediscovered in January 1981 by a group of Michigan cavers.
 The group had originally intended a trip to Crump Spring Cave, but decided to search for new caves on Fisher Ridge, where cavers had long suspected a large cave might exist.
 Chip Hopper dug into a sinkhole near the sandstone contact to find the "Historic" entrance.
 It soon proved to be a substantial discovery, with long and branching passageways that they named the Fisher Ridge Cave System.
 They subsequently mapped nearly 10 miles in the following year and decided to form the Detroit Urban Grotto of the National Speleological Society as a group dedicated to mapping the new cave system.